You were a good spouse and protected your young family and home with a term life insurance policy 20 years ago.

 If you are still in fair or better health, buying a new life insurance policy is probably your most affordable option.

-One of the most valuable features of a term policy is the ability to “convert” it to permanent life insurance (usually a guaranteed universal life (GUL) policy), for the original or reduced death benefit, with no proof of health.
+One of the most valuable features of a term policy is a conversion option.
+This benefit allows the insured to “convert” a portion of their term policy into permanent life insurance, with no proof of health.

 Your policy is only eligible for conversion during the “term” of your policy; once your term has expired, converting your policy is no longer an option.
 In addition, some companies have cut-off ages for their conversion options, so make sure you do not delay until it’s too late.